What is an Add-Back? Understanding Adjusted EBITDA

 In some cases, the market demands that the business pay a higher owner compensation to a spouse or family members.
 In these situations, the business can also add back the difference in cost.

-- One-time business expenses
+One-time business expenses

 One-time expenses are any expenses that a company has that only occur one time, such as remodeling or marketing promotions.
 You can add back these costs, as they are not regular costs.
-One-time professional fees like business valuations, CPA’s work on your exit strategy, litigation expenses, and business broker fees are legitimate one-time add-backs.
+One-time professional fees like business valuations, CPA’s work on your exit strategy, legal fees, litigation expenses, and business broker fees are legitimate one-time add-backs.

 You can add back your cost of business valuation and your accounting expenses to your SDE, too.

-- How the owner decides to spend and expense profits
+How the owner decides to spend and expense profits

 The former owner of the company may have made various business expenses, including a company car, sponsorships, life insurance, entertainment, and other expenses that a new owner may not consider essential.